xxue/stat545a-2013-hw06/README.md

 I understand that the course does not emphasize on map making, but i am really interested in exploring this aspect using ggplot.
 It might be relevant to some students as well.

 Instructions:
-Download  "vo.txt", "source1.r", "source2.r", "6MAKEFILE"
+Download  "vo.txt", "cleanvoc.r", "plotvoc.r", "vocmakefile"
-Run the "6MAKEFILE"
+Run the "vocmakefile"